MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-set-up-company-configuration.md

  The configuration packages are built on a preconfigured company.
 After you have setup a company that meets your needs, you can create a configuration package that contains relevant data from this company.
 You can then use it when you create a new company that is to be configured in the same way.

  To facilitate the import of master data, such as customer and vendor information, you can use configuration templates.
-Configuration templates contain a set of default settings, which are automatically assigned to the records imported into ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+Configuration templates contain a set of default settings, which are automatically assigned to the records imported into [!INCLUDE[d365fin](includes/d365fin_md.md)].

  The following table describes the sequence of tasks with links to topics that describe them.
 These tasks are listed in the order in which you generally perform them.